Olympus E-M10 II vs Sony A6000

-The Olympus OM-D E-M10 Mark II and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in August 2015 and February 2014.
-Both the E-M10 II and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 II) and an APS-C sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 24 MP.
+The Olympus OM-D E-M10 Mark II and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in August 2015 and February 2014.
+Both the E-M10 II and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 II) and an APS-C (A6000) sensor.
+The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (19 percent) than the Olympus E-M10 II.
 Moreover, the A6000 is markedly lighter (12 percent) than the E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (E-M10 II) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the E-M10 II gets 320 shots out of its BLS-50 battery, while the A6000 can take 360 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6000 can be charged via the USB port, which can be very convenient when travelling.